hkgonebad/request-hub/README.md

 ## 🤝 Contributing

-We welcome contributions to RequestHub!
+We welcome contributions to reQuestHub!
 Whether you want to add new features, fix bugs, or improve documentation, your help is appreciated.

 ### How to Contribute